tikikun/tikikun.github.io/content/posts/ai-in-a-flash-ai-and-the-matrix/index.md

 ### Forward Pass

-As can be seen from above during the "travel" (or **forward pass** per AI term) the value is changed based on the tiny number resides inside the thin line? so what is it?
+As can be seen from above during the "travel" (or **forward pass** per AI term) the value is changed based on the tiny number resides inside the thin line?
+So what is it?
 Is there a formula or something and how does it look like, all of those can be summarized below.

 ![Neural network](images/nn-cal.svg)